NATIONAL BODY LANGUAGE DAY

 Many people use body language to read other people so they can understand what they’re feeling.
 People who suffer strokes or have partial paralysis and other medical conditions where speech is difficult, use body language to communicate.
 They use eye movement such as blinking or looking at an object to communicate needs and wants.

 On National Body Language Day, take a look at the ways others are talking to you through their body language.
 And pay attention to your own body language.
 See if what’s said matches what’s shown in body language.
 Look at movements, glances and muscle tension, gestures from head to toe.
 Identify what caused the body language to change.
 Think about the conversation and what happened right before you noticed the change.
 What are you seeing?
 Describe the feelings different body language show.
 Try using body language to emphasize your message or complement your words.

 Use #NationalBodyLanguageDay to share on social media.

 Blanca Cobb, internationally recognized body language expert and founder of TruthBlazer LLC founded National Body Language Day on the first Friday of every October to encourage people to understand each other through unspoken language.

-The Registrar at National Day Calendar proclaimed National Body Language Day to be observed annually in 2018.
+The Registrar at National Day Calendar proclaimed National Body Language Day in 2018 to be observed annually.